RezwanaMamata/RezwanaMamata/README.md

 ### Student Dropout Prediction using Machine Learning

-- Predict student dropout risk using academic performance, attendance, and demographic data.
+- Engineered a predictive analytics tool using machine learning to assess student dropout risks, analyzing synthetic data of 1,000 student profiles for academic and behavioral insights.
-- Developed a machine learning model in Python using Scikit-Learn.
+- Established a streamlined process for data preprocessing and model evaluation, facilitating educational institutions' ability to predict and mitigate student dropout scenarios effectively.
-- Deployed a web app with Flask for interactive predictions.
+- Applied Python's Faker library for data generation and Scikit-Learn for model training, employing a Support Vector Machine (SVM) to differentiate potential dropouts with a 86% accuracy rate.

-## 📚Publications
+## 📚 Publications

 - Rezwana Mamata, Akramul Azim, Ramiro Liscano, Kevin Smith, YeeKang Chang, Qasim Tauseef, and Gkerta Seferi.
 “Test Case Prioritization using Transfer Learning in Continuous Integration Environments” 4th ACM/IEEE International Conference on Automation of Software Test (AST), 2023.
 - Rezwana Mamata, Akramul Azim, Ramiro Liscano, Kevin Smith, YeeKang Chang, Qasim Tauseef, and Gkerta Seferi.
 "Failure Prediction using Transfer Learning in Large-scale Continuous Integration Environments."
 Proceedings of the 32nd Annual International Conference on Computer Science and Software Engineering (CASCON), 2022.